 In 2018, the ISBOE implemented new graduation requirements known as Graduation Pathways.
-These pathways become effective beginning with the Class of 2023.
-The revised graduation pathways are meant to "create an educated and talented workforce able not just to meet the needs of business and higher education, but able to succeed in all postsecondary endeavors."
-For the Class of 2023 and beyond, students will be tasked with "3" different categories to successfully complete for high school graduation.
+The graduation pathways are meant to "create an educated and talented workforce able not just to meet the needs of business and higher education, but able to succeed in all postsecondary endeavors."
+Students will be tasked with "3" different categories to successfully complete for high school graduation.
 These areas consist of the following requirements per IDOE and Guerin Catholic High School.